Our seasonal menus are based on the highest quality ingredients from local farms, dairy producers, and vendors.

 Our herb and vegetable gardens surround our cobblestone patio.
 They act as functioning kitchen gardens and demonstration gardens with flowering carrot, cilantro, broccoli, rapini, arctic kiwi, basil, chard, and much more.
 We prepare jams from our native grapes (when ripe), and a sour verjus (pressed from the unripe grapes during a seasonal thinning) for cocktail sours, deglazing pans, and preserving.

-We preserve our own pickles, cure our own meat, and work to create an efficient kitchen that is sustainable, affordable, and feeds people well.
+We preserve our own pickles, cure our own meat, and work to create an efficient kitchen that is sustainable, affordable, and conscientious.

 Reid’s Orchard and Winery in Orrtanna, PA – for all fruit, fruit tree wood, fresh pressed cider, hard cider, and storage crates.